 1) Look for the use of line

 Linear perspective was created during the early Renaissance in the first part of the 15th century.
 It was one way of making paintings look more realistic–it allowed artists to depict realistic, three-dimensional space.
-After that, artists showed off their command of perspective by using lines that converge in the background.
+After that, artists like Botticelli showed off their command of perspective by using lines that converge in the background.

 Another way artists showed perspective was by depicting architectural details that recede into space.